Christopher Monckton, 3rd Viscount Monckton of Brenchley: American Spectator article on AIDS (1987)

 In a 1987 article for The American Spectator, "AIDS: A British View", Monckton argued "there is only one way to stop AIDS.
 That is to screen the entire population regularly and to quarantine all carriers of the disease for life.
 Every member of the population should be blood-tested every month ... all those found to be infected with the virus, even if only as carriers, should be isolated compulsorily, immediately, and permanently."
 This would involve isolating between 1.5 and 3 million people in the United States ("not altogether impossible") and another 30,000 people in the UK ("not insuperably difficult").
 The article concluded that current Western sensibilities would not allow this standard protocol for containing a new, fatal and incurable infection to be applied: therefore, he said, many would needlessly die.
 Andrew Ferguson, then assistant managing editor of The American Spectator, denounced it in the letters column of the same issue.
 Monckton appeared on the BBC's Panorama programme in February 1987 to discuss his views and present the results of an opinion poll that found public support for his position.
 Monckton has since stated "the article was written at the very outset of the AIDS epidemic, and with 33 million people around the world now infected, the possibility of [quarantine] is laughable.
 It couldn't work."
 He also said that this standard protocol could have worked at the time; that senior HIV investigators had called for it; and that many of the lives that have been lost could have been saved.

 Article on homosexuality (2014)

 Monckton returned to the subject of homosexuality in a November 2014 article for the WorldNetDaily website describing the campaign of Councillor Rosalie Crestani in the City of Casey, near Melbourne, Australia.
 In the article, he claims that "official survey after official survey had shown that homosexuals had an average of 500-1,000 partners in their sexually active lifetime, and that some had as many as 20,000."
-He rejected the use of the LGBT acronym for the order of the alphabet on QWERTY keyboards.
+In this article, he used (instead of, say, the LGBT initialism) "QWERTYUIOPASDFGHJKLZXCVBNM" — a fanciful and overly-long parody term formed by typing every key on a QWERTY keyboard in order — which he then shortened to "QWERTYs".
 "That ought to cover every real or imaginary form of sexual deviancy they may dream up," he wrote.

-"Now, I’m not sure where Viscount Monckton is getting his statistics," wrote UKIP leader Nigel Farage in The Independent, "but to frame these comments as he has is both deeply offensive and fundamentally wrong."
+"Now, I'm not sure where Viscount Monckton is getting his statistics," wrote UKIP leader Nigel Farage in The Independent, "but to frame these comments as he has is both deeply offensive and fundamentally wrong."